Dear readers of ADxS.org, please forgive the disruption.

 Responds to antidepressants

-Different pathways of action in different depression subtypes?
-We wonder whether the different depressive consequences of the neurovegetative system (dopaminergic) and depressive syndrome (serotonergic) might also explain some differences between melancholic and atypical depression.
-Whereas atypical depression is more associated with a flattened endocrine stress response and increased daytime sleepiness, melancholic depression is typically associated with an increased endocrine stress response without increased daytime sleepiness.
-If there is a link here, atypical depression, which is more strongly linked to daytime sleepiness, should respond better to dopaminergic treatment.
+We wonder whether the different depressive consequences of the neurovegetative system (dopaminergic) and the depressive syndrome (serotonergic) might also explain some differences between melancholic and atypical depression.
+While atypical depression tends to be associated with a flattened endocrine stress response and increased daytime sleepiness, melancholic depression is typically associated with an increased endocrine stress response without increased daytime sleepiness.
+If there is a link here, atypical depression, which is more strongly associated with daytime sleepiness, should respond better to dopaminergic treatment.

 IFN-α-induced depression and “naturally” occurring depression show46